stylesuxx/rpi-servo-pwm/README.md

 # Raspberry Pi Zero 2 W Servo PWM

-A lightweight Python library for controlling servos on the Raspberry Pi Zero 2 W using hardware PWM via the Linux kernel.
+A lightweight Python library for controlling RC servos on the Raspberry Pi Zero 2 W using hardware PWM via the Linux kernel.

+This library is specifically designed for **servo PWM control**.
+The PWM frequency is fixed to 50 Hz by default, and you specify the pulse length in microseconds.

+Typical RC servos expect a pulse width between **1000 µs and 2000 µs**, where **1500 µs** is the center position.
+Some servo models support a wider range, e.g., **900–2100 µs**, but you must verify this in your servo's datasheet or test cautiously.
+Increase or decrease values gradually; if the servo starts making crackling or buzzing noises, reduce the range.
+Extended pulse width ranges are usually symmetrical – for example, if you can safely reduce the pulse width by 100 µs, you can usually increase it by a similar amount.

 ## Setup

 This library uses the kernel PWM driver provided by Raspberry Pi OS.
-To enable it, you must configure the Device Tree Overlay and reboot.
+To enable it, configure the Device Tree Overlay and reboot.

 ### Enable PWM in `/boot/config.txt`